MicrosoftDocs/entra-docs/docs/identity/users/groups-dynamic-membership.md

 >[!CAUTION]
 > For best results, minimize the use of MATCH or CONTAINS as much as possible.
 [Create simpler, more efficient rules for dynamic membership groups](groups-dynamic-rule-more-efficient.md) provides guidance on how to create rules that are more efficient and less error-prone.
-The ['''memberOf'''](groups-dynamic-rule-member-of.md) is in preview and comes with limitations.
-Please, use with caution.
+The ['''memberOf'''](groups-dynamic-rule-member-of.md) is in preview and has some limitations.
+Its should be used with caution.

 | Operator | Syntax |